 Checking your testicles using testicular self-examination

-TSE only takes a minute.
-You should aim to perform TSE about once every four weeks or so.
+Testicular self-examination only takes a minute.
+Aim to perform TSE about once every four weeks or so.
 Choose a day that’s easy to remember, like the first day of every calendar month.

 The anatomy of the testicle includes:

 - testicle (or testis) – small, oval-shaped sex gland that produces sex hormones and sperm

 - epididymis – a series of small tubes attached to the back of the testicle that collect and store sperm.
 The epididymis connects to a larger tube called the vas deferens